MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

 # Creating a holographic DirectX project

-A holographic app is a [Universal Windows Platform app](https://msdn.microsoft.com/en-us/library/windows/apps/dn894631.aspx) - just like apps that run on the desktop, phone, and/or tablet.
-The DirectX 11 holographic app template is much like the DirectX 11 UWP app template; it includes a program loop (or "game loop"), a **DeviceResources** class to manage the Direct3D device and context, and a simplified content renderer class.
+A holographic app can be a [Universal Windows Platform app](https://msdn.microsoft.com/en-us/library/windows/apps/dn894631.aspx) or a Win32 app.

+The DirectX 11 holographic UWP app template is much like the DirectX 11 UWP app template; it includes a program loop (or "game loop"), a **DeviceResources** class to manage the Direct3D device and context, and a simplified content renderer class.
 It also has an [IFrameworkView](https://msdn.microsoft.com/en-us/library/windows/apps/windows.applicationmodel.core.iframeworkview.aspx), just like any other UWP app.

 The mixed reality app, however, has some additional capabilities that aren't present in a typical D3D11 UWP app.
 The Windows Holographic app template is able to:
 * Handle Direct3D device resources associated with holographic cameras.